AshleyCheny/JavaScript/README.md

 //change or add an attribute, add new elemnts inside a div or inside a list? myElement.getAttribute("align");
 myElement.setAttribute("align","left");
+myElemnt.innerHTML;//An element text content or a bunch of codes inside an element.
 ```

 # Mind Mapping